M-PSK Modulator Baseband

 Details

-The modulation order given as a positive integer that is a power of two.
+The modulation order is set as a positive integer, which is a power of two.

 | Default value |